typetools/stubparser/readme.md

 ## Changes to StubParser that break the Checker Framework

 If you commit a change to the StubParser that breaks the Checker Framework, then change the StubParser version number.
+Do this only if necessary (probably not for minor bug fixes), because it breaks the `mvn javadoc:javadoc` command.
  * In `javaparser-core/pom.xml`, in the `<finalName>` block.
  * In the Checker Framework's top-level `build.gradle` file, on the `stubparserJar =` line.